-The Columbia County AAA and local community service providers offer the following core services for family caregivers, including:

-Information to caregivers about available supports and services.

-Assistance to caregivers in gaining access to supportive services.

-Individual counseling, organization of support groups, and caregiver training to assist them in making decisions and solving problems relating to their caregiving roles.

-Respite care to enable caregivers to be temporarily relived from their caregiving responsibilities.

-Supplemental services, on a limited basis, to compliment the care provided by caregivers.

-Family caregivers are responsible for providing a wide range of assistance to their loved ones, often involving complex nursing care, cognitive support, and managing care needs, supervision, and transportation.
-Family caregivers provide the help and support that may delay a person’s entry into the Medicaid system and/or institutionalization.
-Yet, the work can be unending, unpaid and, in some cases, unappreciated.
-These caregivers are often more prone to depression, grief, fatigue, and physical health problems, all of which may have roots in stress, exhaustion, and self-neglect.
-Additionally they have an increased risk of heart disease, diabetes, stroke, and death.
+Family caregivers are responsible for providing a wide range of assistance to their loved ones, often involving what amounts to complex nursing care, in addition to managing overall care needs, while also providing cognitive support, general supervision, transportation, and more.
+Family caregivers provide the help and support that may delay a person’s entry into the Medicaid system and/or prevent or postpone institutionalization.
+Yet, the work can seem unending, is usually unpaid and, in some cases, seems to be unappreciated.
+Caregivers are often more prone to depression, grief, fatigue, and physical health problems, all of which may have roots in stress, exhaustion, and self-neglect.
+Additionally, it is documented that caregivers have an increased risk of heart disease, diabetes, stroke, and even death.

-Problem/Need Statement: In Columbia County there are no adult day centers, only one (of the four) assisted living facilities offer a memory care unit, and support groups are limited (Parkinson’s and Alzheimer’s).
-In 2020, COVID-19 has further limited the options for family caregiver services in Columbia County.
-CAT received 14 applications for respite from July 2018- July 2019, 9 applications for respite from July 2019- July 2020, and since July of 2020 only two applications for respite have been received.
-In the Area Plan survey, caregivers indicated they would like to receive a break from their caregiving, but are afraid to leave their loved one with another person due to the pandemic.
+Problem/Need Statement: In Columbia County there are no adult daycare centers, only one of the four local assisted living facilities offers a memory care unit, and support groups are limited.

-CAT has been reevaluating the services provided to family caregivers and how to best meet the needs of family caregivers in our community.
+CAT has been reevaluating the services provided to family caregivers in our community to determine how we can better meet their needs moving forward.

-According to the Area Plan Survey conducted in the fall of 2020: Thirty-eight percent (38%) of those responding to the survey reported they have been providing care for their loved one for over 5 years, another thirty-eight (38%) indicated they’ve been providing care for 2-5 years, and the other 24% indicated they’ve been providing care for less than two (2) years.
-Fifty-eight (58%) stated they provide care over 40 hours per week.
+According to the Area Plan Survey conducted in the fall of 2020, of those who indicated that they provide care for loves ones:

+38% reported they have been providing care for over 5 years

+38% reported that they have been providing care for 2-5 years

+24% indicated they have been providing care for less than two (2) years

+58% stated they provide over 40 hours of care per week.

-When questioned about their highest priority of needs, thirty-one (31%) stated getting help with care was their number one need, twenty-three (23%) stated having someone else to talk or share with was their highest need, eighteen (18%) stated getting medical equipment or home modification to help them with their caregiving was their highest need, and fourteen (14%) stated classes on caregiving was their highest need.
-There were also a few who stated socialization or memory café’s would be helpful if provided.
+When caregivers were questioned about their highest priority of needs:

+31% stated getting help with care was their number one need

+23% stated having someone else to talk to or share with was their highest need

+18% stated getting medical equipment or home modification to help them with their caregiving was their highest need

+14% stated classes on caregiving was their highest need

+There were also a handful of respondents who stated socialization or memory cafés would be helpful